Keeping it sparse: Computing Persistent Homology revisited

 The retrospective algorithm, however, sparsifies the first column before it gets added to the second half.
 This simplification requires linear time (by one iteration through the staircase) and results in a unit vector.
 In all additions to the second half, the cost is therefore constant.
 This leads to linear complexity.
 It is important to note that the third nonzero entry for the left-hand-side columns comes from a tire edge, which is negative.
 Hence, these indices will be removed when reducing wheel triangles.
 Therefore, ignoring these indices, we observe that indeed the first column turns into a unit vector.
 Reducing the fan triangles with the retrospective algorithm thus results in removing the final spoke edge, which makes the outer fan edge the pivot, and the reduction of the column stops after one bitflip.

-It remains to argue that the reduction of the edges in the filtration is linear as well for the retrospective reduction.
+It remains to be argued that the reduction of the edges in the filtration is linear as well for the retrospective reduction.
 However, this is simple to see, putting an appropriate order of the vertices in the complex.
 We omit the details.

-For $K_2$, we extend the complex $K_1$ by adding one more vertex, called the \define{apex}, and connecting it with every vertex of the wheel via an edge.
+\textbf{Existence of simplicial complex $K_2$.} For $K_2$, we extend the complex $K_1$ by adding one more vertex, called the \define{apex}, and connecting it with every vertex of the wheel via an edge (see \cref{fig_k2}).
 We call these edges \define{apex edges}.
 We sort the edges of $K_2$ in the following order: apex edges, center fan edges, initial spoke edge, tire edges, inner spoke edges, outer fan edges, and final spoke edge.
 The triangles remain in the same order as in $K_1$.